zonemaster/zonemaster/docs/specifications/tests/Basic-TP/level.md

-# List of Basic DNS tests
+# List of Basic tests

 These are tests of a domain's most basic functionality.
 If these fail, it will be hard or impossible to perform any other tests at all.
 The